davatorium/rofi/doc/rofi-manpage.markdown

    This is the recommended way of configuring **rofi**.
  * Command-line options: Arguments passed to **rofi**.

-The Xresources options and the command-line options are aliased.
-So to set option X you would set:
+The Xresources file expects options starting with `rofi.` followed by it's name.
+An Example to set the number of lines:

-    rofi.X: value
+    rofi.lines: 10

-In the Xresources file, and to (override) this via the command-line you would pass the same key prefixed with a '-':
+Command line options override settings from Xresources file.
+The same option set as argument: prefixed with a '-':

-    rofi -X value
+    rofi -lines 10

 To get a list of available options, formatted as Xresources entries run: